fb pixel code

 mouthguards and splints guide at a plus dental

-Sometimes our patients come in to visit A Plus Dental and ask us about “mouthguards” and “splints.”
+Sometimes, our patients visit A Plus Dental and ask us about “mouthguards” and “splints.”

 But mouthguards and mouth splints do not mean the same thing in the dental world.

-The difference between a mouthguard and splint are expressed in their names:
+The difference between a mouthguard and a splint is expressed in their names:

-A guard protects you, so mouthguards protect your teeth, while a splint holds two parts in position to prevent harmful movement, and that’s precisely what dental splints do.
+A guard protects you, so mouthguards protect your teeth, while a splint holds two parts in position to prevent harmful movement—that’s precisely what dental splints do.

-Let’s take a look at these two similar sounding, but different appliances!
+Let’s look at these two similar appliances with different sounds!

 Mouth splints and bruxism